twkm/seo-bookmarklet/README.md

 I am no longer maintaining this bookmarklet, so I'm releasing it here for others to build upon and customize.
-If you want to use it in its current state, the install instructions below should work for quite a while.
-Or you can fork and build your own implementation.

 ## History